ajalt/clikt/docs/options.md

 ## Unknown Options

 You may want to collect unknown options for manual processing.
-You can do this by passing `treatUnknownOptionsAsArgs = true` to your [`CliktCommand` constructor][CliktCommand.init].
+You can do this by overriding `treatUnknownOptionsAsArgs = true` in your command.
 This will cause Clikt to treat unknown options as positional arguments rather than reporting an error when one is encountered.
 You'll need to define an [`argument().multiple()`][argument.multiple] property to collect the options, otherwise an error will still be reported.

 === "Example"
     ```kotlin
-    class Wrapper : CliktCommand(treatUnknownOptionsAsArgs = true) {
+    class Wrapper : CliktCommand() {
-        init { context { allowInterspersedArgs = false } }
+        init { context { allowInterspersedArgs = false }}
+        override val treatUnknownOptionsAsArgs = true

         val command by option().required()
         val arguments by argument().multiple()